 This Cape Malay Chilli Bites recipe should make about 30 dhaltjies

-Tip: To add color to your dhaltjies you can divide the dry mixture in two and add a finely chopped slice of red pepper to one half.
+Tip: To add colour to your dhaltjies you can divide the dry mixture in two and add a finely chopped slice of red pepper to one half.
 Then proceed by making two lots of batter

 As with so much of Cape Malay cooking, dhaltjies have become a part of everyday South African life